Installation

 pip install cycombinepy

 This pulls in the core dependencies.
-The following optional extras enable additional features:
+The following optional extras add dependencies for specific modules:

 Install with extras, e.g.: